FunTimeCoding/virtual-box-tools/CONTRIBUTING.md

 # Contributing

 I appreciate pull requests.
-I think that my conventions aren't final, so they can also be improved.
+I think that my conventions are not final, so they can also be improved.